mitin001/transcriber/blog/podcasts/darknet-diaries/102-money-maker.md

 # [102](https://darknetdiaries.com/transcript/102/).
 Money Maker

-One day Frank Bourassa realized that the most efficient way of making money is just printing it himself.
+One day Frank Bourassa realized that the most efficient way to make money is just to print it himself.

 > Frank thought going to work to earn money was like a maze that you had to solve slowly, and he just wanted to go around the maze and head directly to the exit by making counterfeit money himself; just print the cash himself.

-Why earn money when you can print it?
+Why earn money when you can just make it yourself?

 > Instead of finding a way to make money, just make money.